rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ~~~~~~~~~~

 A client responds to this challenge by constructing a key authorization from the
-"token" value provided in the challenge and the client's account key.
+"token" value provided in the challenge and the client's ACME account key.
 The
 client then computes the SHA-256 digest [FIPS180-4] of the key authorization.

-The record provisioned to the DNS is the base64url encoding of this digest.
-The
+The record provisioned to the authoritative DNS server is the base64url encoding
+of this digest.

-client constructs the validation domain name by prepending the label
+The client constructs the validation domain name by prepending the label
 "_acme-challenge" to the domain name referenced in the PTR resource record for
 the IN-ADDR.ARPA {{!RFC1034}} or IP6.ARPA {{!RFC3596}} mapping of the IP address.
 The client then provisions a TXT record with the digest for this name.

-For
-example, if the IP address being validated is "192.0.2.1" and its IN-ADDR.ARPA
+For example, if the IP address being validated is "192.0.2.1" and its IN-ADDR.ARPA
 mapping had the following PTR record:

 ~~~~~~~~~~